webosose/website/content/en/docs/tools/sdk/beanviser/beanviser-user-guide.md

 The above information is displayed using the following metrics:

-- In mega bytes
+- In megabytes
 - In percentage

 **How to...**

 - **General Usage:** Start the operation > View the data > Stop the operation

-- **Plot data for specific processes:** By default, the graph shows only system level CPU utilization.
+- **Plot data for specific processes:** By default, the graph shows only system-level CPU utilization.
 To plot for a specific process, select it from the list displayed in the top-right corner.

 #### Log Viewer